hg1722/fashionista/README.md

 Sampling the model's performance was done through giving the model every combination of attributes to generate.

 ### Attribute StackGAN *Henry*
 Stacked Generative Adversarial Networks (StackGAN) were first introduced (https://arxiv.org/pdf/1612.03242.pdf) as a method to generate high-resolution images (256px by 256px) from natural text.
 The approach is analogous to the drawing procedure of a human intartist, where the artist first sketches a rough outline of an image before creating a refined, high-quality result.
-The architecture employs two stages of GANs: the first stage GAN generates low resolution images conditioned on the text, creati
+The architecture employs two stages of GANs: the first stage GAN generates low resolution images (64px x 64px) conditioned on the input text embeddings.
+The second GAN then takes the output of the first stage's generated image and the original text embeddings

 In the fashion domain, being able to clearly see the details of a product whether for purchasing or virtual try-on purposes is essential.
 Thus, generating high-resolution images is an important part of the problem we are trying to tackle.
 Additionally our dataset had many high-resolution images to train on.